Intelligent Diversions & Creative Play

 Cart or sled pulling - The Iditorod!
-A Northern breed favorite.
+Northern breeds favorite.
 Cart pulling is enjoyed by Newfoundlands, Bernese Mt.
 Dogs, Pyrenees and others.

 Swimming - is good exercise and a great way to cool off.
 Not all dogs naturally know how to swim!
 Doggy life jackets are a good idea when boating.
 Important: Swimming pools are strictly off-limits to unsupervised dogs.

 Obstacle courses - Over, under, around and through.
 Large cardboard boxes can become tunnels, a wide board and a couple of cinder blockscan become a bridge.
-(See agility below.)
+(See dog sports below.)

-A tired puppy is a good puppy.
+A mentally satisfied puppy is a good puppy.
 Brain games are just as tiring as physical activity!

 This handout may be reprinted in its entirety for distribution free of charge and with full credit given:

 © CAROL A. BYRNES "DIAMONDS IN THE RUFF" Training for Dogs & Their People -